#130 - Feature: The Marvel Cinematic Universe

 Top 5: Things I'm Hoping for in the Second Half of the Marvel Cinematic Universe

-5. That all the actors, writers, producers, and directors live long enough to finish out the rest of the project.
+5. That all the actors, writers, producers, and directors live long enough to finish out the rest of the project.4.
+That nobody else pulls a Norton and forces themselves out of the project.

 3. The introduction of new characters doesn't dilute the presence of those we already have and love.
 New characters can and should be introduced - but they need to be done in the right way.
 I don't claim to know how that's done; but I do know it's possible.